Kolkata Knight Riders: 2012

 In the 2012 edition, KKR was at the lower half of the IPL table and needed to win the crucial match against RCB.
 KKR won the toss and chose to bat first.
 Skipper Gautam Gambhir led from the front with 93 (51).
 In reply, RCB lost wickets at regular intervals, as only Chris Gayle managed to put up a fight with a score of 86 (58).
-The next time they met, Gambhir again was the thorn in RCB's side as he top scored for KKR at a tough pitch, taking KKR to a competitive total of 165.
+The next time they met, Gambhir again was the thorn in RCB's team as he top scored for KKR at a tough pitch, taking KKR to a competitive total of 165.
 RCB in reply made 129, as Lakshmipathy Balaji ripped through their line-up with a 4/18 in 4 overs.

 In the 2015 IPL edition, RCB and KKR took part in a match reduced due to rain.
 It was reduced to a 10-over match.
 RCB won the toss and elected to field.
 For KKR, Andre Russell was the top scorer as he scored 45 off just 17 balls.
 He took them to a score of 111/4 in just 10 overs.
 Mitchell Starc took one wicket for 15 runs in 2 overs.
 In reply, RCB were at 0–48 at 3.4 overs before Brad Hogg got Chris Gayle out.
 After that, RCB stuttered and started to collapse as they were reduced to 3–81 in 7.2 overs.
 When Virat Kohli got out to Andre Russell, the match looked to be over for RCB.
 However, Mandeep Singh scored 45 off just 18 balls, hitting 3 sixes and 4 fours.

 In the 2017 IPL edition, Kolkata Knight Riders and Royal Challengers Bangalore again faced each other twice.
 In the first match between them, RCB got KKR out for a score of 131 after KKR had made a strong start of 0–48 in 3.3 overs.
 However, KKR dismissed RCB for 49, the lowest team score in the history of IPL.
 Nathan Coulter Nile, Colin de Grandhomme and Chris Woakes got three wickets each.
 In the next match, Sunil Narine scored what was then the fastest fifty in IPL (50 off 15 balls – which is now the second-fastest).
 KKR made the highest score made in powerplay in any IPL match, and easily chased down the target offered by RCB.